5 things to know about Japan's Fukushima water release in the Pacific

 On Thursday, the Chinese government announced it was immediately suspending aquatic imports, such as seafood, from Japan.

-A review by the UN's nuclear watchdog says that the discharge will have a negligible radiological impact to people and the environment, but some nations remain concerned.
+A review by the U.N.'s nuclear watchdog says the discharge will have a negligible radiological impact to people and the environment, but some nations remain concerned.
 Here's what the Japanese government is doing, and why.

 Why is there water at the Fukushima plant?

-Dealing with all this radioactive water has been a huge technical challenge for the Japanese Government.
-Currently, some 350 million gallons are being stored in more than one thousand tanks on site, according to Japanese authorities.
+Dealing with all this radioactive water has been a huge technical challenge for the Japanese government.
+Currently, some 350 million gallons are being stored in more than 1,000 tanks on-site, according to Japanese authorities.
 The tanks are nearing capacity and the site can't fit any more, so some of the water needs to be released, according to the government.

 Can't they just filter the radioactive particles out of the water?